-The UCO was advised by all of the service users and relatives interviewed that there were no concerns regarding the safety of care being provided by the members of staff from the agency.
+The UCO was advised by all of the service users interviewed that there were no concerns regarding the safety of care being provided by the BHSCT's Reablement Service.
 No issues regarding the carers' training were raised with the UCO.
-All of the service users and relatives interviewed confirmed that they could approach the carers and their healthcare professionals if they had any concerns.

-Examples of some of the comments made by service users or their relatives are listed below:
+All of the service users interviewed confirmed that they could approach the carers and healthcare professionals if they had any concerns.
+Examples of some of the comments made by service users are listed below: